Reflecta Slide Scanner DigitDia evolution Review

 Conclusion, summary

 The DigitDia evolution is a very fast device which photographs mounted 35mm slides in the landscape format (only) directly from the magazine and stores the image files in the JPG format on an SD card.
 The device is so fast that you can use it both for scanning the slides and for just viewing the slides.
+Whilst the former magazine scanners from reflecta were able to digitize both portrait and landscape slides, the DigitDia Evolution only knows the landscape format.
+Thus you cannot just insert a magazine and let it run through, but you have to rotate the portrait slides into the landscape format manually.

 The DigitDia evolution yields acceptable scans, whose resolution and colour quality is sufficient for typical monitor applications and display presentations.
 Its biggest deficit is the missint automatic dust and scratch correction function, which is standad in the film scanner area nowadays.
 For a final archiving of mounted 35mm slides it retrieves too fes image information out of the films.
-For archiving the films digitally you better tkae the bigger brother Reflecta DigitDia 7000.

 Back to the film scanner tests index